yowainwright/codependence/README.md

 The release helper creates the release commit locally, pushes only the version tag, and restores local `main` to its starting commit.
-The tag triggers the publish workflow, which packs the npm tarball and then compiles `codependence-linux-x64` with Perry.
-The standalone executable must pass its help check plus Docker, GitHub Actions, and Rust provider E2E tests before npm publication.
-The workflow attests both artifacts, publishes the package with npm provenance, and uploads the executable, tarball, and attestation to the GitHub release.
-It then runs the reusable published-package test suite against the exact npm version before the release is considered successful.
+The tag triggers the publish workflow, which validates, packs, attests, and publishes the npm package without building a standalone executable.
+The workflow uploads the npm tarball and its attestation to the GitHub release, then runs the reusable published-package test suite against the exact npm version before the release is considered successful.
 Use `bun run release:tag` when `package.json` already has the version you want to publish.

-Perry is exact-pinned because newer releases currently fail the native link.
-Only update that pin after `bun run test:e2e:binary` passes on macOS and Ubuntu 24.04 x64.
+Perry is reserved for Homebrew binaries and is not part of npm publication.
+It is exact-pinned because newer releases currently fail the native link.
+Only update that pin after `bun run test:e2e:binary` passes on both macOS arm64 and Intel.

 Publishing follows the same posture as Pastoralist: GitHub Actions publishes through npm Trusted Publishing/OIDC, not a long-lived npm token.
 Configure the